 Student Health Services

 The Duke Student Health Center is supported by Student Affairs and the Department of Pediatrics.
 The Duke Student Health Clinic, the Travel Clinic, and Physical Therapy are located on Flowers Drive.
-Duke University Wellness (health promotion) is located in the Crowell Building on East Campus.
-Nutrition services are available on East and West campuses.
-Limited medical services are available on a walk-in basis at Student Health East.
+Duke University Wellness (health promotion) is located on the 2nd Floor of the Student Wellness Center on West Campus next to Penn Pavilion.
 Medical services are provided by board-certified faculty physicians and by physician assistants, nurse practitioners, and resident physicians under faculty supervision.
 Please refer to the Student Health website for information about student insurance, the student health fee, and immunization requirements.

 Counseling and Psychological Services (CAPS)